dunstad/roboserver/readme.md

 ## Roboserver

 This is a web server which OpenComputers robots can read and execute commands from.
+To run: `npm start` or `npm run dev` from the root directory.

 **/views/index.ejs**
 This is where commands are entered from.